asquare14/Git-Cheat-Sheet/main.md

  - Shows history of past commits in summary which contains only commit id and commit message.

  `$ git blame <file>`
- - Shows the last person who have changed the line in a document upto the last commit.
+ - Shows what revision and author last modified each line of a file upto the last commit.

 `$ git status`
  - Shows the last modified files